davidbozo/mta-bundler/README.md

 # Compile with obfuscation level 2 and suppress warnings
 mta-bundler -e2 -d script.lua

+# Merge all scripts into client.luac and server.luac
+mta-bundler -m /path/to/resource/

 # Using shorthand flags
 mta-bundler -3 -s /path/to/resource/